rhys-rushton/concession/README.md

     - Filter all attendances that have a corresponding 10990
     - Go through each one on Zedmed and add eligible people to dataframe of those eligible

+- Next steps
+    - Clean up
+    - Add a GUI - Use electron
+    - Add a way to bill item numbers

+Js front end/ typescript backend for most stuff (Servers etc) - python for data stuff and ai stuff etc (maybe some c++)